 - Do wash the affected area with soap and water.
 Once you’ve removed any clothing (and jewelry) that’s soaked in gas, it’s time to wash the affected area.
 Removing gas smell and other harmful substances from gas can be difficult, but it’s important.
 Gasoline can linger on jewelry and other surfaces, so cleaning them thoroughly is essential to avoid further exposure.

 - Do seek medical assistance if you have any symptoms.
-You should get medical attention right away if you begin to feel ill or exhibit symptoms like headache, nausea, lightheadedness, or dizziness.
+You should get medical attention right away if you begin to feel ill or have symptoms like headache, nausea, lightheadedness, or dizziness.
 If you inhale gasoline fumes, you could even experience difficulty breathing, so don’t wait if you do need to get medical help.

 Spilled gasoline should always be taken seriously.
 It’s essential to stay calm and take the proper steps to ensure your safety.